neces/uno-house-rules/README.md

 # UNO House Rules

 A static, mobile-first React SPA for picking, customising, printing and PNG-exporting your favourite UNO house rules.
-Settle the family arguments by *committing your rules to a printed page* — like a sane person.
+Settle the family arguments by *committing your rules to a printed page*, and ideally laminate it as well.

 Four tabs, one master rule library:

-- **Setup** — the static stuff (deck composition, dealing, action card meanings, scoring).
+- **Setup** — Setup and main objectives (deck composition, dealing, action card meanings, scoring).
-- **Official** — Mattel's canonical rule set, ticked from the master library.
+- **Official** — Official rule set.
-- **Neja's** — the chill, strategic house variant.
+- **Neja's** — Rules I force my friends to play, strategic but fast paced.
-- **Custom** — start from Official, tick / untick anything, add your own rules.
+- **Custom** — start from Official or Neja's, change anything, add your own rules.
 Auto-saves to `sessionStorage`.

 Both export buttons live on every tab:

-- **PNG** — generates a poster-quality image (always rendered at 880px wide so phone exports look as good as desktop ones).
+- **PNG** — generates a poster-quality image (rendered at 880px).
 - **Print** — opens the browser print dialog so you can pin a copy to the fridge or save as PDF.

 ## Stack